-From late July to early November Hervey Bay is a fantastic place to spot some whales.
-Its other main attraction is for access to Fraser Island and the southern Great Barrier Reef.
-Fraser Island is 120km long and with a mild year-round climate and lots of beautiful scenery including crystal lakes and endless beaches, it’s a great place for camping out for a few days.
+From late July to early November, Hervey Bay is a fantastic place to spot some whales.
+The other main reason to visit is to access Fraser Island and the southern Great Barrier Reef.
+Fraser Island is 120 km long and with a mild year-round climate and lots of beautiful scenery including crystal lakes and endless beaches, it’s a great place for camping out for a few days.
 Swimming isn’t recommended though due to dangerous tides and lots of hungry sharks.

 Noosa (Sunshine coast)

 Yet more glorious long sandy beaches and nearby national parks make Noosa another popular stop with backpackers in Australia.
 Make it to the Glasshouse mountains and you will get a terrific panoramic view of the whole Sunshine Coast.

 City lovers rejoice as this is the capital of Australia’s sunshine state and a good chance to stock up on anything you need at the 700+ stores in the city’s central shopping mall.
 It’s a lively city famed for its live music and large numbers of bars and clubs.
 With a relaxed riverside location, Australia’s third largest and fastest growing city generally leaves a positive impression on visitors.